psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 BOROUGH SESSIONS.
 Monday.—(Before F. Pittis, Esq., mayor ; E. Way, Esq., R. M. Wavell, Esq., and C. W. Estcourt, Esq., magistrates.)

 Elizabeth Carr, was charged by P.C.
 Cave with making a great noise in the street about twelve o'clock on Sunday night.
 The prisoner denied being out so late as twelve o'clock, and said that she was at home and going to bed, but some own came and wanted her mother, and she went to look for her and found her at the Old King's Arms public house, and as they were coming home they talked rather loud about a £10 note, (it appears that James Mew, Esq., lost a £10 note and very liberally offered £2 reward for it, but it fell into the hands of some of the above woman's gang, and was actually changed at Mr. Mews brothers' brewery by one of them who had decamped), when the police constable took her into custody.
 The magistrates dismissed her with a reprimand; but the chairman told the mother who was in the court that she ought to have been in her daughter's situation as he feared from the bad example set the girl by her parent, it would not be the last time she would be brought before them.
-Francis

 ```